katelyn98/katelyn98.github.io/_news/announcement_8.md

 inline: true
 ---

-Paper accepted to CVPR 2022 NeuroVision Workshop
+Our 👩🏻‍💼 + 🤖 for 🦜 paper was conditionally accepted to CSCW 2024!
+Stay tuned :tada: